Climate and Average Weather Year Round in Saint Augustine Florida, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.1 months, from June 8 to October 12, with an average temperature above 79°F. The day of the year with the warmest water is August 26, with an average temperature of 82°F.
+The time of year with warmer water lasts for 4.1 months, from June 8 to October 12, with an average temperature above 79°F. The month of the year in Saint Augustine with the warmest water is August, with an average temperature of 82°F.

-The time of year with cooler water lasts for 3.8 months, from December 19 to April 11, with an average temperature below 69°F. The day of the year with the coolest water is February 26, with an average temperature of 66°F.
+The time of year with cooler water lasts for 3.8 months, from December 19 to April 11, with an average temperature below 69°F. The month of the year in Saint Augustine with the coolest water is February, with an average temperature of 66°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.